 (2 tablespoons of fat free Italian for example, contains 15 calories, while 2 tablespoons of a Honey Dijon contains 50 cals).

 Now, if you're diabetic, pre-diabetic, or carry a lot of weight around your middle.

-All of these indicate that you may be prone to insulin resistance, and low fat foods, which are likely to be loaded with sugar, could worsen the problem.
+All of these indicate that you may be prone to insulin resistance.

 You should also steer clear of them if you have elevated triglyceride levels.